Main Similarity and Difference

 Although, Elise is one person, but we used 'they' to be neutral about the gender of our subject.

 We can use 'they' to refer to people in general, especially when we want to say a general idea or a famous saying.

 You know what

 'Their' is the possessive form of 'they'.
-We use 'their' to express that something belongs or relates to the group of people, animals, or things.
+We use 'their' to express that something belongs to or relates to a group of people, animals, or things.

 Kevin and Paula are going to name